AronSchulman/MMAtt-DTA/README.md

 You may provide paths to the model directory and the `model_config_params.json` file with flags `-m` and `-j`, respectively.
 However, if you do not modify file names and repository structure, the provided default values should work fine.

+### Limitations

+For the protein descriptors, the user is limited to the pre-calculated values found in `descriptor_data`.
+If the user supplies an unavailable protein, the descriptor values are filled with zeros.
+This is not a problem for the subclass label.
+However, for sequence-based and Zernike descriptors, this may negatively impact the prediction accuracy.

 ## Reproducing thesis results

 For reproducing the results in the thesis, we provide the following scripts: